eigerco/pallet-move/design.md

 ## `runtime` crate

-Declares the `MVMApiRuntime` trait that is placed inside of the [`sp_api::decl_runtime_apis!`][9] macro.
-The macro creates two declarations, one for using on the client side and one for using on the runtime side.
+Declares the `MVMApiRuntime` trait placed inside the [`sp_api::decl_runtime_apis!`][9] macro.
+The macro creates two declarations, one for use on the client side and one on the runtime side.

 [9]: https://paritytech.github.io/substrate/master/sp_api/macro.decl_runtime_apis.html